stephendickens1/stephen-python-projects/README.md

 ## Further comments on SAST and DAST tools

-We should never blindly believe all of the vulnerabilities that are highlighted.
+:see_no_evil: We should never blindly believe all of the vulnerabilities that are highlighted.
 In many occassions, these do not necessarily affect our projects or can be ignored safely.
 However, it is important that we understand what these mean to make a conscious decision.

 Although these are great tools to help you assess how secure your application is before it gets deployed, **we should not only rely on them**.